ahmadajmi/CSS-Grid-Layout/README.md

 **Grid Cell**

-Smallest area bounded by grid lines

-Is the smallest unit of the grid and it is the space between two adjacent row and two adjacent column grid lines.
+The smallest unit of the grid that can be referenced when positioning grid lines.
+It is the space between two adjacent row and two adjacent column grid lines.

-A grid cell is the similar term for the full grid—it is the space between two adjacent row and two adjacent column grid lines.
-It is the smallest unit of the grid that can be referenced when positioning grid items.

 **Grid Item**

-Grid Items are the child elements of the grid container and the contents of the grid container consists of zero or more grid items.
+Grid items are the child elements of the grid container and the contents of the grid container consists of zero or more grid items.

 **Grid Area**

-logical space used to layout one or more grid items
+Logical space used to layout one or more grid items

 The space used to layout one or more grid items bound by 4 grid lines.